LivioAlvarenga/API-Rest-Node-SOLID/README.md

-npm install fastify # Install Fastify npm install @fastify/jwt # Install @fastify/jwt to use JWT in Fastify npm install @fastify/cookie # Install @fastify/cookie to use cookie in Fastify
+npm install fastify # Install Fastify npm install @fastify/jwt # Install @fastify/jwt to use JWT in Fastify npm install @fastify/cookie # Install @fastify/cookie to use cookie in Fastify npm install @fastify/swagger # Install @fastify/swagger to use Swagger in Fastify npm install @fastify/swagger-ui # Install @fastify/swagger-ui to use Swagger UI in Fastify
 ```

 _Create **`fastify-jwt.d.ts`** file in @types folder with all types of JWT in Fastify_